 If they have ever replied to a ConvertKit email you’ve sent them, you should be able to click their unique full unsubscribe link → confirm → and then ‘Click to resubscribe’.
 This will have the effective of resubscribing them to everything.

-If you don’t have any replies from them with that unique unusubscribe link, email [email protected] They’re the only people who can do this.
+If you don’t have any replies from them with that unique unsubscribe link, email [email protected].
+They’re the only people who can do this.
 Unfortunately it’s not possible for you to do it manually.

 If you just need to reactivate them on tags